 You can view Apple TV+ the following ways.

 - On a computer or laptop – You can log into Apple TV+ on your computer or laptop via your web browser

-- Smart TV – Modern Smart TVs have a selection of apps which can be installed, among them is Apple TV+, As a relatively new service, you might need to update to the latest version of your Smart TV’s operating system
+- Smart TV – Modern Smart TVs have a selection of apps which can be installed, among them is Apple TV+, As a relatively new service, you might need to update to the latest version of your smart TV’s operating system

 - Apple TV – It should come as no surprise that you can watch Apple TV+ on an Apple TV box.
-They are very advanced and capable, but they are also comparatively expensive compared to Roku, and its like
+They are very advanced and capable, but they are also comparatively expensive compared to Roku, and the like

 Our final verdict